vsn530/react-coding-excercise/README.md

     - price
     - isAvailable
 - Save the changes using React "setState"
+- Button to go back to main list page
 - On every update, log the full menu to the console

 Then, write some unit tests for the components you made